 - In group work, you must be assertive and make sure that you are included in the working of the group.

 - Grading policies in a class are usually determined by the instructor.
 The syllabus will inform you of the grading policies for each course.
-As for overall academic standards, you must maintain a grade point average at or above the standards determined by the College.

 - Be sure you understand the task.
 If you have questions, ask the instructor.

 - Design a schedule for completing the project and stick to it.

 - Library research always takes more time than you think, so plan accordingly.
 There is always a reference librarian on duty at the Emerson College library to help you if you need assistance finding material.

 - American academic writing is generally logical and progressive.
 Because discourse styles differ from culture to culture, you may need to make some adjustments in your writing style.
 If you have questions, ask your instructor or make an appointment with a Writing Consultant at the WARC.

 - Be sure that you know how to cite outside source material.
 Your professor may ask you to use a particular style to cite the material you have taken from library or Internet sources.
 Two common citation styles are MLA (Modern Language Association) and APA (American Psychological Association).

 - Generally, a research essay must contain a thesis or research question that you explore in the text of your paper.
 Your job is to argue and "prove" the thesis.
 Your own analysis of the research question becomes an important part of this process.

 In the United States, words, ideas, images, music, and other authored materials generally belong to the people who created them.
 Using other people's work without giving proper credit is considered stealing.
 Intellectual honesty is the foundation of academic life, and all students must understand its importance.

 - Intentional plagiarism may involve buying or using a paper written by someone else, downloading a paper from an online source, or copying sections of text directly from a printed or online source and using the material without giving credit to the author.